kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## Some Spring Knowledge Will Not Transfer—and That Is Fine
+## Some Spring Knowledge Will Not Transfer—and That Is Fine { #spring-knowledge-wont-transfer }

 Certain knowledge is genuinely Spring-specific: